Kiwi spinner Ajaz gets 14-for but India on brink of victory

 Ajaz, who moved to Auckland with his parents in 1996, made his debut for New Zealand in 2018 as a 30-year-old and is playing his 11th match.

-New Zealand's batting collapsed to 62 all out in the final session on Saturday, leaving India with a lead of 263.
+New Zealand's batting collapsed in the final session on Saturday, leaving India with a lead of 263.

 © 2021 AFP